thehyve/glowing-bear-docker/README.md

 ## Logs

-Logs are written to `journald`.
+Logs are written to `journald` by default.
 The logs can be inspected with
 ```bash
 journalctl -f -u docker.service
 ```